There are two Y2 classes, Oak Class and Willow Class. #

 Spring Two sees a return to stories with traditional tales with a focus on 'Little Red Riding Hood'

 Summer One is the 'Big Splash' a seasides past and present topic which will involve time travel and plenty of fun.

 Summer Two ends our school year, with a history focused ' London's Burning' topic.
-The Great Fire of London and Castles is covered with a finale school trip to Tamworth Castle in July.
+The Great Fire of London and Castle.